ashleshmahule/ClosestPairProblem/README.md

 # ClosestPairProblem

+We are given an array of n points in the plane, and the problem is to find out the closest pair of points in the array.
+This problem arises in a number of applications.
+For example, in air-traffic control, you may want to monitor planes that come too close together, since this may indicate a possible collision.

+***

 # Introduction to K D Tree
 K D Tree or K Dimensional Tree is a basically a binary search tree in which the nodes are stored in a K Dimensional point in space.
 It is a space partitioning data structure for organisation of points in space.